apache/openwhisk-xcode/README.md

 `wsktool` supports referencing dependencies on OpenWhisk projects in Github.
 It will automatically download, bind, and install these with the main project.

 ### WhiskKit
 A Swift 3 set of protocols and classes that lets you implement actions in Xcode.
-Provides an Xcode to OpenWhisk bridge via wsktool that allows you to directly install Xcode-based OpenWhisk actions into OpenWhisk.
+Provides an Xcode to OpenWhisk bridge via wsktool that allows you to directly install WhiskKit actions into OpenWhisk.

 ## Building
 This code is build using Xcode 8 Beta 2 and is compatible with Swift 3 Tech Preview 2.